-New Divorce Details Emerge About Khloe Kardashian and Lamar Odom
+New Divorce Details Emerge About Khloe Kardashian And Lamar Odom

 Videos by PopCulture.com

 According to an E!
-Online source, Kardashian felt that was “the right thing to do” given all that was up in the air for Odom.
+Online source, Khloe felt that was “the right thing to do” given all that was up in the air for Odom.

 Then, in May of this year, she filed for divorce again and cited “irreconcilable differences,” once again, as the reason behind the split.